ben-sanati/ben-sanati/README.md

-# 🌉 Hi there 🌉 <br /> I'm Ben, an MEng EE w/ AI student. 🧠 <br /> Welcome to my GitHub! 🌐
+# 🌉 Hi there 🌉 <br /> I'm Ben, Welcome to my GitHub! 🌐

 ## I'm interested in ML, Data Science and Physics!!
 - 🔭 I’m currently working on a Dynamic DNN which incorporates an adaptive architecture during training and inference